Viridis Graduate Institute Alumni Association

-Laura is the Events & Education Coordinator Black Swamp Conservancy, as well as co-founder of Taproot: A Source, an online community that fosters healthy engagement with ourselves, each other, and our world.
+Dr. Laura Laura (Graduate of Viridis D.A. program and a faculty member) is the Events & Education Coordinator Black Swamp Conservancy, as well as co-founder of Taproot: A Source, an online community that fosters healthy engagement with ourselves, each other, and our world.

 Dr. Laura Rodriguez created a series of videos about Ecopsychology & Land Conservation presented by Wood County Park District (WCPD) and sponsored by Black Swamp Conservancy and Taproot: A Source.

 I have found my doctorate from Viridis to be essential in my day to day job as the Vice President of a graduate school.
 To contextualize human social systems, such as business, within and dependent upon the broader ecological world, decision-making must consider short term tactical goals and actions with a long-term strategic sense that goes well beyond economics and unlimited growth.
 Because life itself is based on relationships, an education in ecopsychology makes one aware that the quality of all relationships - with oneself, other humans, non-humans and the ecological world are of great importance. - Dr. A. Vermeer

 As a graduate of Viridis Graduate Institute, my ecopsychology education continues to feed my curiosity for, and devotion to, connecting humans with nature in my daily life: personally, relationally, and professionally. - Dr. A. Daunhauer